giovdi/ha-prices/README.md

       - F3
     always_available: true
 ```
-⚠️ Do not name this Utility meter sensor starting with meter_, otherwise it'll be included in the shelly_energy_total!
+⚠️ Do not name this Utility meter sensor starting with meter_; otherwise, it will be included in the shelly_energy_total!

 ### 4. Set up the integration

-Add this integration to your Home Assistant, using this button:
+Add this integration to your Home Assistant using this button:

 [![Open your Home Assistant instance and show the blueprint import dialog with a specific blueprint pre-filled.](https://my.home-assistant.io/badges/blueprint_import.svg)](https://my.home-assistant.io/redirect/blueprint_import/?blueprint_url=https%3A%2F%2Fgithub.com%2Fgiovdi%2Fha-prices%2Fedit%2Fmain%2Fhome_tariffs.yaml)

-Now you can set up the automation and tracking is ready to go!
+Now you can set up the automation, and tracking is ready to go!

 ### 5. Add meters to the Energy Panel

-At last, you can add the counters to track consumptions and your energy footprint with the Energy Panel!
+Finally, with the Energy Panel, you can add counters to track consumption and your energy footprint!

 Here's a shortcut: